Mornor/vagrant_reverseproxy/README.md

     -d nginxdemos/hello
 ```

-from any machine in your local network
+from any machine outside the vagrant box in your local network

 ```
 curl -H "Host: myhostname" 192.168.2.100